 In addition, a Capstone Course provides students with the opportunity to integrate their knowledge through a Global Strategy Simulation exercise.
-To foster an integrative and cross disciplinary experience in a relevant business area, students are required to select one of five emphases: Entrepreneurship, Finance, Global Business, Management, and Marketing.
-All emphases draw on upper-division courses from accounting, economics, management and marketing to offer an indepth perspective into five critical areas of business.
-We anticipate enhancing the curriculum with additional emphasis choices as the program grows.
+To foster an integrative and cross disciplinary experience in a relevant business area, students are encouraged to select one of five options: Entrepreneurship, Finance, Global Business, Management, and Marketing.
+All options draw on upper-division courses from accounting, economics, management and marketing to offer an in-depth perspective into five critical areas of business.
+We anticipate enhancing the curriculum with additional options choices as the program grows.